Ghost Town Trail

 Main Stem

-Note that Saylor Park, where you begin your ride, is also a trailhead for the 10.5-mile Hoodlebug Trail.
-You’ll soon make one of several crossings over Blacklick Creek—your near-constant companion along the route—and encounter a salvage yard of discarded rail cars, their rusted hulks seeming to bloom among the trees.
+Note that Saylor Park, at the western end of the trail, is also a trailhead for the Hoodlebug Trail.
+Heading east, there are several crossings over Blacklick Creek and there's a salvage yard of discarded rail cars, their rusted hulks seeming to bloom among the trees.

-Interpretive markers along sections of the trail provide information about the long-gone mining towns, as well as some of the historical features you’ll pass.
-Restrooms and a drinking fountain are available at the Dilltown trailhead, 12.5 miles from your start.
+Interpretive markers along sections of the trail provide information about the long-gone mining towns, as well as some of the historical features.
+Restrooms and a drinking fountain are available at the Dilltown trailhead, 12.5 miles from the western end of the trail.

 C&I Extension

-As you approach the town of Vintondale, 18.5 miles from your start, the trail splits to follow both branches of Blacklick Creek; to the left (north), the 19-mile C&I Extension spur trail travels along the former rail line of the Cambria and Indiana Railroad.
+Approaching the town of Vintondale, 18.5 miles from the western end, the trail splits to follow both branches of Blacklick Creek; to the left (north), the 19-mile C&I Extension spur trail travels along the former rail line of the Cambria and Indiana Railroad.
 When complete, the C&I Extension will form a loop—along with a portion of the main stem—in the Ghost Town Trail route.

 Passing through the communities of Rexis, Red Mill, Strongstown, and the outskirts of Ebensburg, the trail extension loosely parallels the North Branch of Blacklick Creek and then Elk Creek before curving south toward, and then away from, the small community of Twin Rocks until it reaches the North Street Trailhead.
 Parking and access for this end of this spur is located at the North Street Trailhead (152 North St, Nanty-Glo) in the village of Cardiff.